Ruslan5/formCatalog/README.md

 When you click the “delete” button, the profile is removed from the database and disappears from the list.

+I used the **mongock** library to initialize the data.

-The application is built using Docker
+The application is built using **Docker**
-To run, you need to install docker and docker-compose.
+To run, you need to install d**ocker and docker-compose.**
-Then in the root directory of the project run the command
+Then in the root directory of the project run the command in the terminal

     docker-compose-up